PHP Tools for Visual Studio extends Visual Studio with PHP debugging capabilities. The debugging engine takes advantage of the Xdebug PHP extension.

 Xdebug extension must operate on the TCP port specified in the PHP Tools options page.
 And your firewall must be properly set up to allow communication through this port.

 - Use PHP Web Project or PHP Console Project (not ASP.NET Web Site)

-Visual Debugger allows you to examine code while it is running and includes features that help you debug applications, including the following:
+Visual Debugger allows you to examine the code while it is running and includes features that help you debug applications, including the following: